marialyk77/Financial_Report/README.md

 Foreign Currency & FX Conversions – Daily transactions converted into USD with rolling averages.

+**While based on course material, I extended the project by:**

+- Designing a custom layout and color theme for a professional look.

+- Adding KPI cards with contextual indicators (margins, ratios, growth %).

+- Using bookmarks for interactive navigation.

 ## Key Insights from the dashboards

 Profitability: Gross Profit Margin of ~68% and Net Margin near 19% show a strong bottom-line.